zoph-io/subnet-watcher/README.md

 |      AlertsRecipient       |   Recipient of SNS Message (Alerts)    |  `yes`   |                |
 | PercentageRemainingWarning |  Percentage Remaining IP for alerting  |  `yes`   |      `20`      |

+_Optional:_ You can modify the CloudFormation template to specify the `VPC_ID` (empty by default) as an environment variable, which will cause the check to be performed on the specified VPC.

 ## 🚀 Deployment

     $ make deploy